East Grinstead: Health care

 Queen Victoria Hospital was founded as a cottage hospital in 1863, and was rebuilt on its current site in the 1930s.
 Queen Victoria Hospital has been known for its burns treatment facilities and expertise.
+In East Grinstead is located Centre for Sight, a private ophthalmology practice with a clinic and surgical centre founded by Sheraz M. Daya.

-There are many facilities for mental healthcare in East Grinstead, including Springvale Community Mental Health Centre and Charters Court.
+There are many facilities for mental healthcare in East Grinstead, including Springvale Community Mental Health Centre, and Charters Court.